-We recognise that the children in our care may have a variety of needs and those needs may change over time.
+We recognise that the children in our care may have a variety of needs, and those needs may change over time.
 We use the graduated approach and actively seek specialist support from a wide range of external agencies when further advice is beneficial in meeting specific needs.
+Sometimes this may lead to reasonable adjustments during their time at our school.
+These are assessed on an individual basis and are reviewed frequently.